 This psalm was full of repetition, and contrast.
 The unknown psalmist finds themself living in a world that worships idols.
-They don’t know God, and this leads the psalmist to reflect on the relationship with, and promises from the Lord.
+Being surrounded by idol worshipers that don’t know God leads the psalmist to reflect on their relationship with, and promises from the Lord.

 Praise the True God

 1Not to us, Lord, not to us, † but to your name, give the glory, * because of your mercy, and your truth.
 2Why do the nations say, * "Where is their God?"
 3But our God is in heaven, * and he does whatever he wants.
 4Their idols; of silver and gold, * the work of human hands.
 5They have mouths yet cannot speak, * eyes yet cannot see, 6ears yet cannot hear, * noses yet cannot smell.
 7They have hands yet cannot touch, † feet yet cannot walk, * and only silence comes from their throats.
 8The artisans who create idols will become like them, * along with all whose faith is in them.
 9People of Israel, trust in the Lord; * he is their help and shield.
 10House of Aaron, trust in the Lord; * he is their help and shield.
 11All who fear him, trust in the Lord; * he is their help and shield.
 12The Lord remembers us * and will bless us; he will bless the People of Israel, * he will bless the House of Aaron.
 13He will bless those who fear the Lord, * the small with the great.
 14May the Lord increase your blessings, * to you and all your children.
 15May you be blessed by the Lord, * maker of heaven and earth.
 16The heavens are the heavens of the Lord, * but the earth He has given all children.
 17The dead do not praise the Lord, * nor do any who descend into silence.
 18But us, we will bless the Lord, * in this moment and forever.
 Praise the Lord.